 If you’re going to spend a lot of money on waterproof boots and fancy socks, then for God’s sake: keep your toenails trimmed.”

-The big toe in particular, if not kept trimmed, will rub a hole through your fancy socks and eventually through the GoreTex lining of your boot.
+The big toe, if not kept trimmed, will rub a hole through your fancy socks and eventually through the GoreTex lining of your boot.

-Like with many of the socks on our list, it’s best to avoid letting the velcro straps from your boot touch your socks.
+Like many of the socks on our list, it’s best to avoid letting the velcro straps from your boot touch your socks.
 This can result in thread pulling or balling.

 Best Motorbike Socks Reviews

 These cotton, base layer socks are comfortable, durable, the right length, and crucially – they stay up all day.
 The RST Tour socks will stay in place without the cuff being too tight on even the longest ride.

 I own a pair of these myself, and they are my go-to socks if I intend to ride for more than an hour.

 Built-in comfort pads work a treat, and these socks will keep their shape and elasticity even after several years’ worth of washing.
 Recommended.

 Competitive price point